AusClimateService/bias-correction-data-release/README.md

 while having AGCD available for temperature and precipitation caters to users who don't require consistency across many variables and just want the (arguably) superior observational underpinning.

+The data reference syntax for the bias corrected data is described by [drs.md](drs.md).

+## Pre-processed input data for bias correction

-The AGCD and BARRA-R2 observational data (regridded as necessary) are available on NCI at the following directories:
+Preprocessed AGCD and BARRA-R2 observational data (i.e. with regridding and unit conversion applied as necessary) are available on NCI at the following directories:
 ```
 TODO: Provide file paths
 ```

-The regional climate model data (regridded and unit conversion applied as necessary) are available on NCI at the following directories:
+Preprocessed CORDEX regional climate model data (i.e. with regridding and unit conversion applied as necessary) are available on NCI at the following directories:
 ```
 TODO: Provide file paths
 ```